Salesforce DX - the new Salesforce developer experience

 Force.com IDE

-The Force.com IDE is being revamped with an updated Eclipse plugin built on top the new SFDX CLI.
+The Force.com IDE is being revamped with an updated Eclipse plugin built on top of the new SFDX CLI.
 The main new features you’ll see here are:

 • Most of the key functionality from the command line is directly exposed as a command palette in the IDE (scratch org management, pushing metadata, pulling metadata, running tests, etc.)